-Wall St. dragged lower by tech stocks; Yellen in focus
+US STOCKS-Wall St dragged lower by tech stocks; Yellen in focus

-Wall Street was lower in early afternoon trading on Tuesday as technology stocks continued to slide while investors focused on Federal Reserve Chair Janet Yellen's talk in London.
+June 27 (Reuters) - Wall Street was lower in early afternoon trading on Tuesday as technology stocks continued to slide while investors focused on Federal Reserve Chair Janet Yellen's talk in London.

-The technology index .SPLRCT fell 1 percent due to a drop in the shares of Microsoft (MSFT.O), Facebook (FB.O) and Alphabet (GOOGL.O).
+The technology index fell 1 percent due to a drop in the shares of Microsoft, Facebook and Alphabet.

 Alphabet fell 1.6 percent to $956.68 after EU antitrust regulators hit the tech giant with a record $2.7 billion fine.